 The US Department of Defense, Combating Terrorism Technical Support Office (CTTSO), the Israel Ministry of Defense, Defense Research and Development Directorate (MAFAT), and the MIT Enterprise Forum of Israel are pleased to announce CTTSC3, a unique program to identify and support the startups, entrepreneurs, and innovators that are driving the next breakthroughs in technology for combating terrorism.

-The contest is open to startups worldwide with technology that can help prevent terrorism, protect people, data, or infrastructure from terrorists, assist counter-terrorism and law-enforcement organizations, or facilitate recovery from terrorist attacks.
-(This year the contest also includes a separate special track for Urban Navigation technologies).
+The program is open to startups worldwide with technology that can help prevent terrorism, protect people, data, or infrastructure from terrorists, assist counter-terrorism and law-enforcement organizations, or facilitate recovery from terrorist attacks.

 Terrorism is a constantly evolving worldwide threat.
 As terrorists become more sophisticated, so too must the tools for detecting, preventing, and defeating them.

 CTTSC3 merges the dynamism and innovation of the startup ecosystem with the experience and resources of the US and Israeli defense establishments to deliver the next generation of game-changing technologies for combating terror.

 CTTSC3 follows on the success of CTTSC1 (held in 2014) and CTTSC2 (held in 2016), both of which identified and accelerated a number of promising combating terrorism breakthroughs across a variety of technology domains.

 The contest is open to anyone (startup, entrepreneur, developer, researcher, etc.) that has at least a proof of concept of a technology that can help fight terrorism.